DoDAO-io/desci-course/generated/questions/molecule.md

 ##### What is a BioLAO?

 - [x]  A community of BIO enthusiasts and experts who support the work of researchers and builders through advice and capital
-- [ ]  A type of token
+- [ ]  A community of non-BIO enthusiasts
-- [ ]  A decentralized autonomous organization
+- [ ]  A community of BIO enthusiasts and experts who do not support the work of researchers and builders
-- [ ]  A type of funding source for biopharma research
+- [ ]  A community of pharmacuetical companies

 Hint: NoHint